Telul eth-Thalathat: Archaeology

-Occupation history
+and 3145-2550 BC.
+Another source has 2250 BC for the later sample.

+History

 Telul eth-Thalathat was occupied in the Ubaid, Nineveh 5, and Uruk periods, as well as during Middle Assyrian times.
 Excavations have revealed over 20 kilns and a number of burials, as well as some figurines and spindle whorls.
 Eleven Neolithic clay tokens were also recovered.
-On Tell V a single period Ninevite 5 settlement was found.
+On Telul eth-Thalathat V a single period Ninevite 5 settlement was found.
 It included a 6 by 18 meter building interpreted as a granary.
-Tell II showed occupation from the Pottery Neolithic to Middle Uruk periods.